ebzzry/ebzzry.github.io/src/usync.md

 Site-to-site synchronizations are usually needed, when two locations, which are called sites, in this article, make file updates independently.
-Let's say the company _Foo_ has two offices.
+Let’s say the company _Foo_ has two offices.
 In the first office, they have the accounting, and logistics departments.
 In the second office, they have the IT, and HR departments.
 Both have a common `/pub` tree, that has subdirectories assigned to each department.
-Without synchronization, when the first office needs information from the second office, they'd have to pull the updates, manually.
+Without synchronization, when the first office needs information from the second office, they’d have to pull the updates, manually.
 With synchronization, the first office can access the files from the second office, as if the IT and HR departments, were in the first office.
 Usync helps to achieve this.

-## Basic Usage
+## Basic usage

 To perform two-way synchronization of the directory `/pub/yot/ninam`, between the current host, to the hosts `tarupam`, and `taubetmo`,